 That being said, choose a solid agency, one where that won’t happen.
 I suggest weighing the pros and cons of white-labeling.
 Do the pros outweigh the cons?
 If so, then the next step should be a process of comparing white-label digital agencies.
 Do they offer all of the services you were wanting to add?
-Vet them out until you find the right match for your company.
+Vet them out until you find the right match for your company

 Now, if you want to look at adding both software and services, and if you want a good mix of both worlds, you may want to consider some type of white-label marketplace to make managing white-label products, packages, and more in an easy to use, all in one place.

 A marketplace provides the software, services and a place to sell everything.
-Customers can help themselves by adding products and packages, or even researching a bit more about products.
+Customers can help themselves by adding products and

 What to look for in a white-label partner